Gallipoli Puglia, Italy Travel Guide

 Gallipoli's iconic sites anchor its character, drawing visitors to their historical plus visual appeal.

-This formidable fortress stands at the entrance to Gallipoli'the Historic District, guarding the bridge.
+This formidable fortress stands at the entrance to Gallipoli'the Historic District, guarding the span.
 Its origins trace back to the 13th century, with significant rebuilding in the 15th century.
 It features robust walls, towers, and a moat.

 Climb to the ramparts for panoramic views.
 Plan your visit for cooler morning or late afternoon during summer.
 Entry fees are modest (€3-€5).